 Every other year the Property Tax Assistance Division of the state comptroller's office conducts a property value study (PVS).
 The PVS is a ratio study used to gauge appraisal CAD performance.
 Results from the PVS play a part in school funding.
 Rather than a sales ratio study, the business personal property PVS is a ratio study using state cost and depreciation schedules to develop comparative business personal property values.
-These values are compared to CAD's business personal property values and the resulting ratios are statistically tested.
+These values are then compared to El Paso CAD's business personal property values and ratios are formed.